 Once you have cooked your ham, why not go the whole hog and glaze it so it looks professional?
-Try Apricot and Ginger Ham Glaze, Redcurrant Ham Glaze, Orange and Ginger Ham Glaze or the more traditional Mustard and Honey Ham Glaze.
+Try Apricot and Ginger Ham Glaze, Redcurrant Ham Glaze, Orange and Ginger Ham Glaze, Kumquat and Honey Sauce or the more traditional Mustard and Honey Ham Glaze.

-Each of the recipes below covers one cooked hot ham, just out of the oven – don’t use this glaze on a cold ham as the short cooking time used to burnish the glaze is not enough to reheat a whole ham.
+Each of the recipes below will make enough to cover one cooked hot ham, just out of the oven – don’t use this glaze on a cold ham as the short cooking time used to burnish the glaze is not enough to reheat a whole ham.

 It’s best to place the cooked ham on a rack in a baking dish, with a piece of tin foil on the bottom of the tin to catch the drips from the glaze.